-The National Institute of Mental Health reports that 1 in four adults over the age of 18 experience a diagnosable mental disorder in any given year.
+The National Institute of Mental Health Disorders reports that 1 in four adults over the age of 18 experience a diagnosable mental disorder in any given year.
 That’s 57.7 million people.
 Even more alarming, it’s estimated that 29 percent of people diagnosed with a mental illness abuse drugs and alcohol.

 In some cases, a psychiatric condition comes first, driving a person to self-medicate with drugs and alcohol.
 This can unwittingly then lead to a chemical dependency.
 However, there are likely just as many cases where addiction is the primary problem.
 Left untreated, a person living with addiction issues can develop psychiatric conditions, such as anxiety and depression.

 Whether it’s the chicken or the egg that came first, anyone with a dual diagnosis faces a difficult set of challenges in recovery.
 One of the greatest challenges is getting the right diagnosis.
 Patients addicted to drugs and alcohol don’t automatically assume that their dependency might stem from psychiatric problems.
 On the flip side, a person with an existing mental condition might not recognize they’re self-medicating.

 This can leave counselors or healthcare professionals in the dark about underlying issues and unable to properly treat them.
 As a result, recovering from a dual diagnosis is extremely hard unless both illnesses are being addressed.

 What are the Issues Faced by a Dual Diagnosis?

 Those living with a dual diagnosis are more likely to experience some of the following issues: